suanmiao/flowlayout/README.md

 ## Usage

-sample usage:
+Sample usage:

-1.include this as module in your project
+1. Include this repo as module in your project

-2.use this layout like this
+2. Use layout like this

         <com.suan.flowlayout.FlowLayout
             flow:orientation="horizontal"